 Agriculture and the raising of animals appeared in sunny Greece as early as 4000 BCE.
 Between 2300 and 2000 BCE more waves of Indo-Europeans arrived from central-eastern Europe.
 And, around 1500 BCE, Greeks established fortifications on a hilltop about 90 kilometers south of what is today Athens.
 They were to be known as the Mycenae Greeks, and they dominated much of southern and central Greece, making themselves an aristocracy over those who had migrated there many centuries before.
 The Mycenae Greeks came into contact with sea-going tradesmen: the Minoans of Crete, an island one hundred miles south of the Greek mainland.
 Minoan civilization was about as old as Egypt's civilization, and from the Minoans the Mycenae Greeks acquired an alphabet and learned to write, and they learned seafaring.
 Some of them joined that enterprise called piracy, and they traded in slaves and other goods.

-Around 1200 BCE, more waves of Greeks came south from central-eastern Europe – to be known as the Dorian invasions.
+Around 1200 BCE, more waves of Greeks migrated south from eastern Europe — to be known as the Dorian invasions.
 The Dorian Greeks bypassed some areas and overran much of the Mycenae civilization.
 They sent people fleeing, some eastward to Asia Minor, some southeast to nearby islands, and some to Cyprus.
-In Greece, the population and agricultural production diminished.
+In Greece, populations and agricultural production diminished.
 Greek cities became villages.
 Writing declined or was lost.
 Trade between Greece and elsewhere disappeared as the Dorians had no desire for contact with foreign peoples, believing that beyond them lived only strange people and monsters.

-But Greek civilization revived within a century or two.
-The revival came with a growth in population and trade.
-By the 700s, Greek city-states dotted eastern the Aegean coast of what today is Turkey – Asia Minor.
-And on the Peloponnesian Peninsula (southern Greece) were the city-states of Argos, Olympia, Corinth, and Sparta – the latter created by conquering Dorians making slaves of what had been an agricultural people to be known as Helots.
+But Greek civilization revived within a century or two, and it came with a growth in population and trade.
+By the 700s, Greek city-states dotted eastern the Aegean coast of what today is Turkey — Asia Minor.
+And on the Peloponnesian Peninsula (southern Greece) were the city-states of Argos, Olympia, Corinth, and Sparta — the latter created by conquering Dorians making slaves of what had been an agricultural people to be known as Helots.

 Among the Greeks on the coast of Asia Minor was a poet named Homer.
 He is believed to have reworked oral histories into a long poem called the Iliad and another called the Odyssey.
 He praised warrior society and described the doings of warrior-heroes as really the acts of gods.
-Homer's Iliad plays on conflicts of intentionality among the gods.
+Homer's Iliad describes conflicting intentions among the gods.
 Destiny is not the intentionality of one god as it would be among Jehovah worshipers.
-It is the product of a chaos of wills.
-There is uncertainty, and this makes drama.
-(There is no drama in the preordained.)
+Destiny is instead the product of a chaos of wills.
+There is uncertainty, and uncertainty creates drama (unlike the preordained).

 In the Iliad, the father god, Zeus, prefers love to war.
 While he is distracted by lovemaking, lesser gods create war.
 Foremost among these lesser gods is the troublesome goddess of love, Aphrodite, who creates a love affair between a Greek woman, Helen, and an aristocrat of Troy named Paris.
 Homer described mortals as following the dictates of the gods by acting on their emotions, and he described dreams as religious messages.

 Hesiod described Eros as the god of passion and eroticism.
-He described Zeus as the son of Kronus and living in the highest of mansions on Mount Olympus – the Greeks like others seeing mountains as mysterious and divine places.
-Hesiod wrote of men having lived like gods, without toil or misery.
-Neither did old age affect them.
+He described Zeus as the son of Kronus and living in the highest of mansions on Mount Olympus — the Greeks like others seeing mountains as mysterious and divine places.
+Hesiod wrote of men having lived like gods, without toil, misery or aging.
 But then Zeus punished them for not having offered honor to the gods on Mount Olympus and for not having made sacrifices on the sacred altars.

 Hesiod wrote of the god Prometheus, a god who stole fire from the heavens and gave it to mankind, which angered Zeus.
 And as punishment for accepting the fire stolen from the heavens, Zeus sent man a curse in the form of woman.
 Her name was Pandora.
 Zeus sent her with a magic storage jar, and he forbade her to open it.
 But after she had been on earth a while she grew curious and opened the jar, and out came the earthly plagues and misfortunes that forever after harmed humankind.
 Pandora hurriedly put the lid back on, but all that remained inside was hope.
-(The story of woman as trouble fit with Greece's warrior society.
-Greek men and law treated women as property.)
+(This story of woman as trouble fit with the ancient Greeks being warrior societies and treating women as property.)

-The Greeks had no single institutionalized high priesthood for the worship of the gods of Homer and Hesiod, but there were cults with their own priesthood.
-At the town of Eleusis (18 kilometers northwest of the center of Athens) a cult that worshiped the goddess Demeter and her daughter Persephone had festivals, rites and ceremonies and beliefs induced by visions that members considered exclusive to their group.
+The Greeks had no single institutionalized high priesthood for the worship of the gods described by Homer and Hesiod, but there were cults with their own priesthood.
+At the town of Eleusis (18 kilometers northwest of the center of Athens) a cult that worshiped the goddess Demeter and her daughter Persephone had festivals, rites and ceremonies, and they had beliefs induced by visions that members considered exclusive to their group.
 The cult had its secrets, which were described to new members during initiation.
 This was a kind of worship that today is called the "mystery religions."